izaera/liferay-npm-examples/README.md

 folder
 [gradle/apps/npm](https://github.com/liferay/liferay-blade-samples/tree/master/gradle/apps/npm).**

-This is part of an effort to promote this examples to Liferay's official development tool [blade](https://github.com/liferay/liferay-blade-cli).
+This is part of an effort to promote these examples to Liferay's official development tool [blade](https://github.com/liferay/liferay-blade-cli).

 This repository's master branch is empty but the old contents can still be found